performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Logging and Retrospective Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-archive logsanalysisloggingarchive logsA range of tools is provided to
+A range of tools is provided to
 support flexible, adaptive logging of performance metrics for archive,
 playback, remote diagnosis, and capacity planning.
 PCP archive logs may
 be accumulated either at the host being monitored, at a monitoring